BCombs/my-reads/README.md

 ![MyReads](http://www.billcombsdevelopment.com/img/my-reads.png)

 ## Installation
-* Clone this repo to a directory on your computer
+* clone this repo to a directory on your computer
 * install all project dependencies with `npm install`
 * start the development server with `npm start`